RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • 'EState_VSA1', ... , 'EState_VSA10' - for Electrotopological State of the molecule

-• 'fr_alkyl_halide', 'fr_amide', 'fr_benzene', etc. - Functional Group count, which correlate chemical behavior and biological receptor activity.
+• 'fr_alkyl_halide', 'fr_amide', 'fr_halogen', 'fr_Imine', etc. - Functional Group counts, which correlate chemical behavior to receptor activity.

 • 'NumLipinskiHBA' - Number of Hydrogen Bond Acceptors as defined by Lipinski's rule of five (NO Count)